Arduino SH1106 OLED Tutorial: I2C Wiring, Text, Bitmaps & Animations

 The screen buffer is updated usingdisplay.display()after each move.

-The gif below shows the output of the code.
+The GIF below shows the output of the code.
 A smooth Pac-Man chomp animation — Pac-Man moves from left to right, eats the dots, then restarts for a continuous looping effect.

 Creating your own custom animations on the SSD1306 OLED display is one of the most exciting parts of using this module.
 You can design unique motion effects, such as moving icons, rotating logos, or sensor-based visualizations, by displaying a series of bitmap frames in quick succession.